jeromeguillaume/kong-plugin-soap-xml-handling/README.md

     2) Put the content in `config.xsdSoapSchemaInclude` or `config.xsdApiSchemaInclude`
     3) Use External Entities URL (and choose the type of download: Synchronous or Asynchronous)

+3) It's recommendeded to redefine the maximum request body size allowed by Kong: adapt the value of [nginx_http_client_body_buffer_size](https://developer.konghq.com/gateway/configuration/#nginx-http-client-body-buffer-size) in regards of the XML body request.
+The default value is `8k`.
+The response body isn't concerned and it has no limit.
+    - In the event the request body size is reached, an error is raised by kong, for instance: `a client request body is buffered to a temporary file /usr/local/kong/client_body_temp/0000000001`

 ### Error management
 In case of misconfiguration the Plugins send to the consumer a SOAP Fault (HTTP 500 Internal Server Error) following the W3C specification:
 - [SOAP Fault 1.1](https://www.w3.org/TR/2000/NOTE-SOAP-20000508/#_Toc478383507):